 Surgery is the treatment of choice for patients with localized melanoma.
 Current guidelines recommend margins of resection as follows:

 If the sentinel lymph node is positive, the option to undergo a complete lymph node dissection should be discussed.
 An adult trial randomly assigned 1,934 patients with a positive sentinel node, identified by either immunohistochemistry or polymerase chain reaction, to either complete lymph node dissection or observation.
-The 3-year melanoma-specific survival was similar in both groups (86%), whereas the disease-free survival (DFS) was slightly higher in the dissection group (68% vs. 63%; P = .05).
+The 3-year melanoma-specific survival rate was similar in both groups (86%), whereas the disease-free survival (DFS) rate was slightly higher in the dissection group (68% vs. 63%; P = .05).
 This advantage in DFS was related to a decrease in the rate of nodal recurrences because there was no difference in the distant metastases–free survival rates.
 It remains unknown how these results will affect the future surgical management of children and adolescents with melanoma.

 Immune Checkpoint Inhibitors or BRAF/MEK Inhibitors

 Patients with high-risk primary cutaneous melanoma, such as those with regional lymph node involvement, may be offered adjuvant treatment with immune checkpoint or BRAF inhibitors, as recently described in adults.[4,5,6] Specific trials evaluating these adjuvant therapies have not been conducted in pediatric patients.

 Targeted therapies and immunotherapy that have been shown to be effective in adults with melanoma should be pursued in pediatric patients with conventional melanoma and metastatic, recurrent, or progressive disease.